AnswerDotAI/RAGatouille/README.md

 Want to give it a try?
 Nothing easier, just run `pip install ragatouille` and you're good to go!

-⚠️ RAGatouille currently has two running requirements: ⚠️
+⚠️ Running notes/requirements: ⚠️

 - If running inside a script, you must run it inside `if __name__ == "__main__"`
-- It does not currently support Google Colab **
+- Windows is not supported.
+RAGatouille doesn't appear to work outside WSL and has issues with WSL1.
+Some users have had success running RAGatouille in WSL2.

 ## Get Started